PrincetonUniversity/orfeus-data-visualization/README.md

-# ORFEUS Dash App
+# ORFEUS Data Visualization

-A Dash application for visualizing scenarios, risk allocation, and LMPs.
-Provides data visualization for [Operational Risk Financialization of Electricity Under Stochasticity](https://orfeus.princeton.edu) (ORFEUS), Princeton University’s PERFORM team.
+ORFEUS Data Visualization is an application for visualizing energy demand scenarios, risk allocation, and LMPs.
+The app provides data visualization for [Operational Risk Financialization of Electricity Under Stochasticity](https://orfeus.princeton.edu) (ORFEUS), Princeton University’s PERFORM team.

+## Data Requirements

 The application will run without a `data` directory but will default to "Stub Mode" with placeholders and a warning that data is missing.

-## Data Requirements

 The `data` directory need contain tuning files, grid topology files, and datasets.